ysocorp/koa-smart/README.md

       }
     ```

+## Automatic documention generation: [See the manual](https://ysocorp.github.io/koa-smart/manual/auto-doc.html) for more information

 ## Get Started ([quick-start boilerplate](https://github.com/ysocorp/koa-smart-light-example))

 in order to get started quickly, look at [this boilerplate](https://github.com/ysocorp/koa-smart-light-example), or follow the instructions below:

-- import the app and your middlewares
+* import the app and your middlewares

   ```sh
   import { join } from 'path';